denisechendd/denichendd.github.io/_posts/2021-01-14-Time Series Forecasting of the monthly sales with LSTM and BiLSTM.md

 <script src="https://gist.github.com/denisechendd/be9ffba7b0448bd24347fe078dffe2dc.js"></script> <br>
 The transformed prediction is the sales difference of the previous day.
 Take the transformed sales prediction difference, and add the sales of the previous day.
 The added value from the output would be the predicted sales at the current date.
 Then, the data frame is created with the dates and the predictions. <br>
 <script src="https://gist.github.com/denisechendd/5fdc5e0886254f3f776af6e22dd64d13.js"></script> <br>
 From the plot below, we predict the six-month sales from July 2017 to December 2017.
 The red line shows the predicted sales value.
-From August to December in 2017, the sales gap becomes narrow. <br>
+From August to December in 2017, the sales gap becomes narrow. <br> <br>
 <script src="https://gist.github.com/denisechendd/96aa1c4d999c4067a73b5df01381df3b.js"></script> <br>
 <img src="/images/Blog/TimeSeries_LSTM/img_5.png" width="80%" height="80%"> <br>